 Musician Fear #3: Fear Of Success In Your Music Career

 Think it’s impossible to be “afraid of success”?
 Think again.
-While the above fear of “failure” is common to less-experienced musicians who are just entering the music business, fear of “success” is common to more experienced musicians who are just on the brink of a huge breakthrough in their music careers.
+While the above fear of “failure” is common to less-experienced musicians who are just entering the music business, fear of “success” is common to more experienced musicians who are just on the brink of a huge breakthrough while building a music career.

 How To Not Let Fear Of Failure (Or Success) Ruin Your Music Career:

-1. Realize that all the stories you tell yourself about why you can’t have a music career in your situation are just that…stories.
+1. Realize that all the stories you tell yourself about why you can’t start building a music career in your situation are just that…stories.
 You have infinitely more potential for success as a musician than you realize, no matter how old you are, what your musical background is or where you live.
-Read my other music career articles to learn the steps for building a music career.
+Read my other music career articles to learn the right steps to start building a music career.

-2. Think like successful musicians think.
-As explained above, there is a fundamental difference between “playing to WIN” (in one’s music career) vs. playing “not to lose”.
-Successful musicians do the former and they do not base their music career strategies on “avoiding fear” - they focus on “achieving success”…and so should you.
+2. Think like successful musicians.
+As explained above, there is a difference between “playing to WIN” (when you start building a music career) vs. playing “not to lose”.
+Successful musicians do the former and they do not base their music career strategies on “avoiding fear” - and you shouldn't either.

 3. Stack the deck of cards in your favor.
 You will maximize your odds of success in the music industry (and overcome your fear of failure), if you don't navigate the music business blindfolded.
-Instead, speed up your progress by getting guidance from an expert music career mentor who has already helped hundreds of musicians build successful music careers.
+Instead, speed up your progress by getting guidance from an expert music career mentor who has already helped hundreds of musicians start building a music career that lasts.

 Musician Fear #4: Fear Of Being “Screwed” By Record Companies, Promoters And Other Music Industry Executives

-The music industry is full of stories of failed musicians who claim that someone in the music business has forced them to sign an unfair contract, refused to pay them more money or in one way or another “screwed” them - causing their careers to fail.
-Stories like this make many musicians fearful of entering any business deals in the music industry and often prevent them from pursuing a music career entirely.
+The music industry is full of stories of failed musicians who claim that someone in their music career has forced them to sign an unfair contract, refused to pay them more money or in one way or another “screwed” them - causing their careers to fail.
+Stories like this make many musicians fearful of entering any business deals in the music industry and often prevent them from building a music career entirely.

 Here is a big music industry secret that nobody will tell you that will turn this fear into a golden opportunity for music career success:

-It’s not the “musicians” who should be afraid of being taken advantage of by companies in this business - it’s the COMPANIES who should be (and are) afraid of being “screwed” by the MUSICIANS they work with.
 Contrary to popular belief, most music industry companies are NOT out there to rip off musicians.
-Instead, they are HUNGRY for new talent, for win-win partnerships and for ways to leverage their resources (with the help of musicians they work with) to grow everyone’s career in a mutually beneficial way.
+Instead, they are HUNGRY for new talent, for win-win partnerships and for ways to leverage their resources to grow everyone’s career.

 At the same time, these companies are also fearful of investing HUGE sums of money to help a musician start building a music career if they:

 …and a huge list of other factors (take this test to learn what the music industry wants from you).